-x Sedeveria 'Lilac Mist' is a intergeneric hybrid that gets its name from the color, which is grayish-green with a lilac blush.
-Its curious growth habit and delicate coloration make it a lovely accent for succulent groupings and dish gardens.
-The leaves are not so easily detachable compared to many of its Sedum "cousins”.
+×Sedeveria 'Lilac Mist' is a charming succulent that forms a clump of dense rosettes.
+It gets its name from the color of the leaves, which is grayish-green with a lilac blush.
+The leaves are fleshy and not so easily detachable compared to many of its Sedum "cousins."

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 45 °F (+7.2 °C).